tenlevels/PakUI/README.md

 ### Community Support
 - **Spruce Team**
-  Provided unwavering support and assistance with scraper functionalities.
+  Provided unwavering support and assistance and being great friends!

 - **Russ (RetroGameCorps)**
   Inspired our passion for retro gaming and ensured we never forgot the importance of snacks and drinks during long sessions.
+As well as early testing with valuable feedback on how GS should function with shortcut and other UI elements.

 ### Personal Thanks
 We extend our heartfelt appreciation to our families, whose support and encouragement enable us to pursue our passions and share what we love with this amazing community.